-The online marketing arena can be murky at best.
-Especially when you are seeking out information that is proven and reliable.
-Who are you to believe?
+The online marketing arena can be murky at best, especially when you seek out proven and reliable information.
+So who are you to believe?

 There is no end to the articles touting quick tips and strategies to optimize your WordPress website for the best organic (free) search engine rankings.
-I've lost count of the web hosts that offer platforms and SEO services with unbelievable promises.
-(Don't believe them.)
+But, unfortunately, I’ve lost track of web hosts that offer platforms and SEO services with unbelievable promises.
+(Don’t believe them.)

 Rankings Take Time and Effort (a lot)